pantaluna/esp32_mjd_components/components/mjd_neom8n/README.md

 ## GPS FAQ
 - OK 3.3V supply voltage.
 - Features a GPS Receiver + Compass.
-- The default baud rate for the UART1 is 9600 (this baud rate is also used by the u-blox u-center software).
+- The default baud rate for the UART is 9600 (this baud rate is also used by the u-blox u-center software).
 - GNSS stands for Global Navigation Satellite System, and is an umbrella term that encompasses all global satellite positioning systems.
 This includes constellations of satellites orbiting over the earth’s surface and continuously transmitting signals that enable users to determine their position.
-The Global Positioning System (GPS) is one component of the Global Navigation Satellite System.
+The Global Positioning System (GPS) is one implementation of the Global Navigation Satellite System.
-- The blue led on top of the GPS shell blinks if the GPs has a FIX (mostly "3D").
+- The blue led on top of the GPS shell blinks if the GPs has a Fix (mostly "3D").